 How Long After a Bankruptcy Can You Get a Title Loan?

-After bankruptcy, you may be able to get a title loan, but it would need to be a standard car collateral loan and not a salvage title loan or title loan where you don't verify income.
+After bankruptcy, you may be able to get a title loan, but it would need to be a standard car collateral loan and not a salvage title loan or a title loan where you don't verify income.
 In a Chapter 13 bankruptcy, you must complete your repayment plan and receive a discharge to become eligible for a title loan.
-The process can take several years.
+The process can take several years, and each situation is different, as states have different laws for handling bankruptcy discharges.

-Most of your debts are discharged within a few months of filing for Chapter 7 bankruptcy.
-At that point, you might technically be able to receive a title loan, but a lender could see your bankruptcy as a risk factor and might not approve you.
+Most of your debts are discharged and removed from your credit history within a few months of filing for Chapter 7 bankruptcy.
+That includes credit cards, personal loans, and other unsecured debts.
+At that point, you might technically be able to receive a title loan if you have equity in your vehicle, but a lender could see your bankruptcy as a risk factor and might not approve you.
+Even if you're approved for a title loan within a year or two of declaring bankruptcy, there's a good chance your loan amount will be limited to less than $3,000.

 It’s important to consider your financial goals and explore your options when you take on a new debt close to bankruptcy.
 In some cases, if you’re in the midst of proceedings, a new debt like a title loan may not be an option.